 When designing surveys and models to evaluate the impacts of development it is important to consider the possibility that measured covariates may be spatially confounded with unmeasured variables (Dormann 2007).
 For instance, if distance to log ponds was associated with a confounding environmental gradient such as exposure to wind and waves, we could falsely attribute community change driven by exposure to turbidity.
 If this occurred, we would overestimate both the impact of existing log-ponds and the impact of future logging.
 We do not know of any such important confounding gradients in this Kia study, since all sites surveyed were lagoonal fringing reefs that were sheltered from significant wave exposure.
-Where their are hypothesised but unmeasured spatial dependencies, models of spatial autocorrelation can help obtain more accurate inference.
+Future studies could extend our joint model to include multiple environmental gradients as multiple different constrained latent variables.
+If there are hypothesized but unmeasured gradients, models of spatial autocorrelation can help obtain more accurate inference.
 Preliminary simulation studies suggest that inferences made from joint models may be relatively unbiased by missing covariates (Warton et al. 2015).
 However, future methodological research should examine the effects of unmeasured covariates on the accuracy of joint models at estimating the impacts of development.

-We estimated the impact of logging on coral reef communities.
-To do so, we developed a flexible joint modelling approach.
-This approach enabled prediction of community turnover across a gradient of human impacts and prediction of the extent of logging impacts to coral reefs.
+Our flexible joint modelling approach to estimating the impact of logging on lagoonal coral reef communities enabled prediction of community turnover across a gradient of human impacts and of the extent of logging impacts to coral reefs.
 More generally, joint models offer a useful tool for assessing the footprint of diffuse human impacts on ecosystems and for evaluating the impact of future development proposals.
 This will help conservation decision makers balance the opportunities for economic development with their impacts to ecosystems and make more informed decisions about development.

+Supporting information

+Site level data (Appendix S1), benthic survey data (Appendix S2), benthic variable names (Appendix S3), computer code (Appendix S4), model evaluation (Appendix S5) and comparison of the new method to existing methods (Appendix S6) are available online.
+The authors are solely responsible for the content and functionality of these materials.
+Queries (other than absence of the material) should be directed to the corresponding author.

 Literature cited

 Anderson MJ et al. 2011.
 Navigating the multiple meanings of β diversity: A roadmap for the practicing ecologist.
 Ecology letters 14:19–28.
-Wiley Online Library.

 Boone EL, Merrick JR, Krachey MJ.
 2014.
-A hellinger distance approach to mcmc diagnostics.
-Journal of Statistical Computation and Simulation 84:833–849.
-Taylor & Francis.
+A Hellinger distance approach to MCMC diagnostics.
+Journal of Statistical Computation and Simulation 84:833–849..

-Brown C, S J, H-Y L, S A, CJ K, JM M, V T, A W, PJ M. in press.
+Brown CJ, Jupiter SD, Lin H-Y, Albert S, Klein C, Maina JM, Tulloch VJD, Wenger AS, Mumby PJ.
+2017.
 Habitat change mediates the response of coral reef fish populations to terrestrial run-off.
-Marine Ecology Progress Series.
-MEPS.
+Marine Ecology Progress Series 576:55-68.

-Brown C et al. 2017.
-Tracing the influence of land-use change on water quality and coral reefs using a bayesian model.
-Scientific Reports.
-Nature.
+Brown CJ et al. 2017.
+Tracing the influence of land-use change on water quality and coral reefs using a Bayesian model.
+Scientific Reports (7:4740) DOI:10.1038/s41598-017-05031-7

 Bryan G. 1971.
 The effects of heavy metals (other than mercury) on marine and estuarine organisms.
 Proceedings of the Royal Society of London B: Biological Sciences 177:389–410.
-The Royal Society.

 DeMartini E, Jokiel P, Beets J, Stender Y, Storlazzi C, Minton D, Conklin E. 2013.
-Terrigenous sediment impact on coral recruitment and growth affects the use of coral habitat by recruit parrotfishes (f. scaridae).
-Journal of coastal conservation:417–429.
-JSTOR.
+Terrigenous sediment impact on coral recruitment and growth affects the use of coral habitat by recruit parrotfishes (f.
+Scaridae).
+Journal of coastal conservation 17:417–429.

 De’ath G, Fabricius K. 2010.
 Water quality as a regional driver of coral biodiversity and macroalgae on the great barrier reef.
 Ecological Applications 20:840–850.
-Wiley Online Library.

 Dormann CF. 2007.
 Effects of incorporating spatial autocorrelation into the analysis of species distribution data.
-Global ecology and biogeography 16:129–138.
-Wiley Online Library.
+Global Ecology and Biogeography 16:129–138.